A NOAA/OU Partnership

 National Weather Center

 CIMMS is part of the National Weather Center, a unique confederation of federal, state, and OU organizations that work together in partnership to improve understanding of the Earth’s atmosphere.
 Recognized for its collective expertise in severe weather, many of the research and development activities of the Center have served society by improving weather observing and forecasting, and thus have contributed to reductions in loss of life and property.
 Many entities of the National Weather Center played a key role in the decade-long, $2 billion dollar modernization and restructuring of the National Weather Service.
-National Weather Center organizations employ approximately 650 men and women and provide more than $45 million annually to the Oklahoma economy.
-Today, all organizations are collocated in the new National Weather Center facility, completed in 2006 at a cost of $69 million.
+National Weather Center organizations employ 650 individuals and provide more than $45 million annually to the Oklahoma economy.
+Today, all organizations are collocated in the new National Weather Center facility, which was completed in 2006 at a cost of $69 million.

 CIMMS is part of the National Weather Center, a unique confederation of federal, state, and OU organizations working together to improve our understanding of Earth’s atmosphere.